unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 *Factories* are important elements of the ``mitiq`` library.

-The abstract class ``Factory`` is a high-level representation of a generic error mitigation method.
+A ``Factory`` class is a self-contained representation of an error mitigation method.
-A factory is not just hardware-agnostic, it is even *quantum-agnostic*, in the sense that it only deals with classical data: the classical input and the classical output of a noisy computation.
+This representation not just hardware-agnostic, it is even *quantum-agnostic*, in the sense that it mainly deals with classical data: the classical input and the classical output of a noisy computation.
+Nonetheless, a factory object can easily interact with a quantum system via its ``self.run`` method which is the only interface between the *"classical world"* of a factory and the *"quantum world"* of a circuit.

-Specific classes derived from ``Factory``, like ``LinearFactory``, ``RichardsonFactory``, etc., represent different zero-noise extrapolation methods.
+Specific classes derived from the abstract class ``Factory``, like ``LinearFactory``, ``RichardsonFactory``, etc., represent different zero-noise extrapolation methods.

-The main tasks of a factory are:
+The typical tasks of a factory are:

 1. Record the result of the computation executed at the chosen noise level;